Juliet-Simpson/Find-A-Bible-Quote/README.md

 A web-based data-base app using MongoDB and Flask templating for Code Institute's Fullstack Software Development Diploma Milestone 3 project.

+## **Rationale**

+A web-application platform designed for users to share and comment on favourite or personnally meaningful bible quotes.
+Quotes are assigned a new or existing theme and can be searched up by theme.
+Users can register and log in order to add or comment on quotes.
+They can view all the quotes they have added on a page and all the quotes they have previously commented on on another.
+A user can edit or delete the comments or quotes that they have added.

+The site is built on the Flask micro-framework and is written in HTML, CSS and Python with a small amount of JavaScript.
+It uses the Jinja templating engine in the HTML templates.

+Data is stored in a non-relational database using MongoDB.

+It is hoped that in the future functionality could be added for users to have a profile visible to other users if they wished, through which users could connect with one another and a bible discussion community be built up.

 ## **Preview**

 The site deployed to Heroku can be viewed [here.](https://find-a-bible-quote.herokuapp.com/)